A Guide to Online Auctions in Calgary

 Reputable auction sites require registration before you can bid.
 You’ll need to set up an account with your real name, email address, and usually some other identifying information.
 Many people prefer to use a separate email address solely for auction registration.

 Many items have a reserve price, which is the minimum price they’ll accept.
-If the bidder doesn’t meet this reserve price, the auction will close without a winner.
+The auction will close without a winner if the bidder doesn’t meet this reserve price.

 Internet Auctions are typically divided into two categories: